Estimation of a Likelihood Ratio Ordered Family of Distributions: Introduction

 The present paper investigates a stronger notion of order, the so-called likelihood ratio order.
 The usual definition is that for arbitrary points $x_1 < x_2$ in $\mathfrak{X}$, the distributions $Q_{x_1}$ and $Q_{x_2}$ have densities $g_{x_1}$ and $g_{x_2}$ with respect to some dominating measure such that $g_{x_2}/g_{x_1}$ is isotonic on the set $\{g_{x_1} + g_{x_2} > 0\}$, and this condition will be denoted by $Q_{x_1} \lelr Q_{x_2}$.
-At first glance, this looks like a rather strong assumption coming out of thin air, but as argued later, it is a reasonable constraint.
-Note that likelihood ratio ordering is familiar from discriminant analysis and mathematical statistics, see \cite{Karlin_1956}, \cite{Lehmann_1992}.
-Suppose that $(Q_x)_{x \in \mathfrak{X}}$ satisfies the likelihood order constraint above.
-If we observe $Y \sim Q_C$ with unknown random class label $C$ in $\mathfrak{X} = \{x_1, x_2\}$ with $x_1 < x_2$, then the posterior probability $\Pr(C = x_2 \,|\, Y)$ is isotonic in $Y$.
-If we observe $Y \sim Q_\theta$ with unknown parameter $\theta \in \mathfrak{X}$, then an optimal test of the null hypothesis that $\theta \le \theta_o$ versus the alternative hypothesis that $\theta > \theta_o$ rejects the null hypothesis for large values of $Y$.
-Furthermore, likelihood ratio ordering is a frequent assumption or implication of models in mathematical finance, see \cite{Beare_2015, Jewitt_1991}.

-The notion of likelihood ratio order is reviewed thoroughly in Section~\ref{Sec:LROrder.TP2}, showing that it defines a partial order on the set of all probability measures on the real line which is preserved under weak convergence.
-That material generalizes definitions and results in \cite{Shaked_2007} and is potentially of independent interest.
-It is also explained that two distributions are likelihood ratio ordered if and only if the corresponding receiving operator characteristic (ROC) is a concave curve, and this is related to convexity of their ordinal dominance curve.
-The latter theory generalizes previous work, e.g.\ by \cite{Westling_2019}.
-Finally, we explain the connection between likelihood ratio ordering and total positivity of order two (TP2) of bivariate distributions.
+At first glance, this looks like a rather strong assumption coming out of thin air, but it is familiar from mathematical statistics or discriminant analyses and has interesting properties.
+For instance, $Q_{x_1} \lelr Q_{x_2}$ if and only if $Q_{x_1}(\cdot \,|\, B) \lest Q_{x_2}(\cdot \,|\, B)$ for any real interval $B$ such that $Q_{x_1}(B), Q_{x_2}(B) > 0$, where $Q_{x_j}(A \,|\, B) := Q_{x_j}(A\cap B)/Q_{x_j}(B)$.
+Furthermore, likelihood ratio ordering is a frequent assumption or implication of models in mathematical finance, see \cite{Beare_2015}, \cite{Jewitt_1991}.
+The notion of likelihood ratio order is reviewed thoroughly in \cite{Duembgen_Moesching_2022}, showing that it defines a partial order on the set of all probability measures on the real line which is preserved under weak convergence.
+That material generalizes definitions and results in \cite{Shaked_2007}.